henry2004y/flekspy/docs/algorithm.md

 # Algorithm

+## Key Features of FLEKS

+- Multi-Scale Modeling: FLEKS is often used as part of the MHD-AEPIC (Magnetohydrodynamics with Adaptively Embedded Particle-in-Cell) framework.
+This hybrid method bridges the gap between fluid-based plasma models (MHD) and detailed kinetic plasma models (PIC), allowing for the best of both worlds: efficient simulations with localized kinetic accuracy.

+- Adaptive Kinetic Regions: FLEKS features dynamically adaptive PIC regions.
+This means that the computationally demanding PIC simulations can be focused specifically on areas where kinetic effects are crucial, enabling efficient resource allocation.
+We now have Adaptive Mesh Refinement (AMR) support for FLEKS as well!

+- Exascale-Ready: FLEKS is designed to take advantage of powerful exascale computing systems, allowing for large-scale, highly detailed plasma simulations.

+- Accurate and Efficient Time-Stepping: FLEKS includes adaptive time-stepping, which adjusts the simulation time step based on the requirements for accuracy within different regions, enhancing simulation efficiency.

+- Load Balancing and Noise Reduction: Particle splitting and merging algorithms maintain optimal computational load balancing across computing cores and help suppress statistical noise in simulations.

+- Particle Trajectory Tracking: FLEKS includes a test-particle module, used for tracking individual particle trajectories in the dynamic electromagnetic fields.

+The semi-implicit solver as in FLEKS is useful for problems that cross both the ion and electron scales where a large domain is needed for studying the systematic impact.
+These features of the current energy-conserving semi-implicit method are particularly well-suited for multi-scale problems where resolving electron scales is computationally infeasible, but retaining some kinetic electron effects (like Landau damping, whistler waves) is physically necessary.

 ## Limitations for Classical PIC Models

 Particle-In-Cell (PIC) models are incredibly useful for plasma simulation, but they do come with limitations imposed by numerical stability requirements.
 Let's break down those requirements and their impact: